National STONEWALL Rebellion Veterans Association

 Note: In the purple shirt is

-= background 411 on1969 Cadillac DeVille Convertible = For you car buffs, and other interested parties, here are some very interesting factoids regarding the 1969 Cadillac DeVille convertible.
+| = background 411 on1969 Cadillac DeVille Convertible = For you car buffs, and other interested parties, here are some very interesting factoids regarding the 1969 Cadillac DeVille convertible.
 General Motors Corporation (GMC) described this Cadillac as its "crown jewel".
 Right they were!
 Its weight is over 4,600 pounds (nearly 2 1/2 tons!); its length is 225 inches (nearly 19 feet long!); its width is 80 inches (over 6 1/2 feet wide); its height is 55 inches (with convertible top up); its wheelbase (the distance between axles) is 130 inches; and its massive, powerful, fuel-efficient, 375 horsepower, V-8 engine is 472 cubic inches at 4,400 r.p.m. (revolutions per minute).
 It is the largest V-8 engine ever produced to power a passenger car!
-The Cadillac has the great standard-equipped power steering, power brakes, six-way power bench seat, power windows, A.M./F.M. stereo radio, power radio antenna and, most importantly, power convertible top.
+This Cadillac has the great standard-equipped power steering, power brakes, six-way power bench seat, power windows, A.M./F.M. stereo radio, power radio antenna and, most importantly, power convertible top.
 The convertible top is made of white, triple-woven padded canvas with a real glass rear window.
 One option the car has which we rarely use is the "automatic climate control system".
 When is the top up?
 Never!
 No, not even in winter.
-The car is kept with the top down year-round and a custom canvas cover over it.
-The seating areas are white sierra ostrich-grain leather.
+The car is kept with the top seating areas are white sierra ostrich-grain leather.
 The flooring is midnight black pile carpeting.
 The dashboard, door panels and rear seating area side panels have inlaid, designer grain wood.
 The entire car interior is original!
 The custom Vogue tires are extra-wide whitewalls.
 The wheel covers are solid chrome spokes.
 The fuel tank capacity is a whopping 26 gallons (plus one gallon reserve).
 The locked gas cap is hidden behind the rear license plate ("STONEWAL"). |

 #21